matthewnicoletta/matthewnicoletta.github.io/_pages/resume.md

 Consulting Project Experience
 =====
 **U.S. Census Bureau, Office of Enterprise Dissemination - Washington, DC (4/22 - 12/22)**

-Project: Analyzing User Experience and Media Representation of Bureau Data Helped the bureau better understand user interactions and experience with www.census.gov.
+Project Title: Analyzing User Experience and Media Representation of Bureau Data

+Helped the bureau better understand user interactions and experience with www.census.gov.
 Used web scraping and natural language processing techniques to analyze data from user-generated inquiries, site usage, survey responses, and text of news articles to identify areas for user experience improvements.
 Recommended website interface improvements and a related communication strategy.

 **StoneCo, LTD (STNE) - Sao Paulo, Brazil (4/20 - 7/20)**

-Evaluating Inorganic Growth Strategy Models
+Project Title: Evaluating Inorganic Growth Strategy Models

 StoneCo is a leading provider of merchant financial technology, payment, and credit solutions to small and medium size businesses in Brazil.
 The company was beginning to make acquisitions in related verticals and wanted an inorganic growth strategy to maximize ROI.
 Researched aggregator and integrator acquisition models and developed frameworks for evaluating target companies under each model.
 Recommended an integrator strategy focused on complementing StoneCo’s core offerings.

 Education & Honors